Marc Lamont Hill: Career

 From 2005 to 2009, Hill was a professor of urban education and American studies at Temple University.
-In the fall of 2009, Hill joined the faculty of Teachers College, Columbia University as an associate professor of education.
+In the fall of 2009, Hill joined the faculty of Teachers College, Columbia University, as an associate professor of education.
 He left Teachers College in 2014 to join the faculty at Morehouse College as Distinguished Professor of African American Studies.
 In May 2017, it was announced that he was re-joining the faculty of Temple University as the Steve Charles Professor of Media, Cities, and Solutions.
+In August 2023, Hill left Temple University to join the CUNY Graduate Center as a professor of urban education.

 Hill worked as a political contributor for Fox News from 2007 until 2009, when he was fired.
 During this time, he appeared on The O'Reilly Factor, Huckabee, and Hannity.
 Prior to Fox, Hill was a commentator on CNN and MSNBC, as well as Court TV, where he was a weekly contributor to the Star Jones talk show.
 In August 2010, he replaced Ed Gordon as host of the syndicated television show Our World with Black Enterprise.
 In May 2012, he joined Huffington Post as a host of HuffPost Live.
 In January 2021, Hill was named as the host of UpFront on Al Jazeera English, as the permanent replacement for Mehdi Hasan.
-In March of the same year he was announced as anchor for Black News Tonight, a primetime show on the Black News Channel which would launch the following month.
+In March of the same year, Hill was announced as anchor for Black News Tonight, a primetime show on the Black News Channel which would launch the following month.
+In 2024, Hill joined The Joe Budden Podcast as a co-host.